 Most nonprofits and churches have ups and downs in cash flow due to delayed collections, reimbursements, grants, and fundraising.
 A nonprofit line of credit can significantly help your organization and ease your peace of mind.

 The founders of Financing Solutions have started and grown several companies together, so we understand how important it is for nonprofits to keep costs low.
 That’s why we don’t charge you to set up a credit line, and there are no maintenance fees.
 We don’t ask for personal guarantees, and applicants can receive a no-obligation offer letter the same day.
 We make approval decisions based on our decade of experience working with nonprofit organizations.
-Financing Solutions is the leading provider of lines of credit to small nonprofits in the US.
+Financing Solutions is a leading provider of business loans for nonprofits in the form of a 501c3/not-for-profit line of credit in the US.

 With Financing Solutions’ Nonprofit Line of Credit, nonprofit organizations always have the benefits of a more straightforward application process, plus:

 - There are no costs to set it up or keep it in place

 - There’s an easy 2-minute application online application